arafato/azure-core-concepts-book/README.md

 Account Owner, Subscription Owner, Subscription Admin, Directory Admin, Co-Admin, RBAC* etc. coming together.
-It doesn't help neither that terms are used inconsistently throughout the web, and that Azure has two different authentication models, depending on whether you are using ARM or ASM (see subsequent section).
+It doesn't help neither that terms are used inconsistently throughout the web, and that Azure has two different authentication models, depending on whether you are using ARM or ASM (see section [Azure Resource Manager](#azure-resource-manager)).
 We will focus on ARM which is the current model and the one you should use for every new project.

 So let's provide clarity.